TCCofWANG/Spatial-Temporal-Forecasting-Library/README.md

 This is an open-source library for deep learning researchers, especially for spatial-temporal forecasting.

-We provide a neat code base to evaluate advanced spatial-temporal model or develop your model.
+We provide a neat code base to evaluate advanced spatial-temporal models or develop your model.